polichtm/MCW-Azure-Stack/Hands-on lab/Before the HOL - Azure Stack.md

     ```
 2. When prompted, authenticate with an Azure Active Directory account with the owner role in the subscription where you intend to provision the Azure Stack Development Kit Azure VM named **AzSHOST-1** and with the Global Administrator role in the Azure Active Directory tenant associated with that subscription.

-3. On the Custom deployment blade, specify the following settings (accept the default values of all others) and click **Purchase**:
+3. On the Custom deployment blade, specify the following settings (accept the default values of all others) and select **Purchase**:

-    - Resource group: any existing or a new resource group
+    - Resource group: Any existing or a new resource group.

     - Admin Password: **demo@pass123**

-    - Public DNS Name: any unique, valid DNS name
+    - Public DNS Name: Any unique, valid DNS name.

     - Auto Download ASDK: **true**